LinkedInLearning/fine-tuning-gpt-api-4507263/README.md

-# ChatGPT and OpenAI API system messages
+# Fine-tuning the OpenAI GPT API
-This is the repository for the LinkedIn Learning course `ChatGPT and OpenAI API system messages`.
+This is the repository for the LinkedIn Learning course `Fine-tuning the OpenAI GPT API`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
-This repository has branches for each of the videos in the course.
-You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.

-## Branches
-The branches are structured to correspond to the videos in the course.
-The naming convention is `CHAPTER#_MOVIE#`.
-As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.
-Some branches will have a beginning and an end state.
-These are marked with the letters `b` for "beginning" and `e` for "end".
-The `b` branch contains the code as it is at the beginning of the movie.
-The `e` branch contains the code as it is at the end of the movie.
-The `main` branch holds the final state of the code when in the course.

-When switching from one exercise files branch to the next after making changes to the files, you may get a message like this:

-    error: Your local changes to the following files would be overwritten by checkout:        [files] Please commit your changes or stash them before you switch branches.
-    Aborting

-To resolve this issue:

-    Add changes to git using this command: git add .
-	Commit changes using this command: git commit -m "some message"
+This repository has no branches.
+Each example featured in the course is contained in a separate file, named for the specific example.
+To follow along, open the relevant file and follow the instructions in the course.

 ## Installing
-1. To use these exercise files, you must have the following installed:
-	- [list of requirements for course]
-2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]
+To run the queries in the example files, you need an OpenAI API key.

+1. Sign up for the OpenAI API at https://platform.openai.com
+2. Generate a new key at https://platform.openai.com/account/api-keys.
+3. Copy the key (you only get to see it once).
+4. Open `/.vscode/settings.json`` and paste your key where indicated (bottom of the file).
+5. Open open a file with the extension `.http`.
+6. In the bottom toolbar, click on the words "No Environment" and change the setting to "openai".
+This will activate your key in the file and allow it to be used.

 [0]: # (Replace these placeholder URLs with actual course URLs)